In this blog and podcast, I’m going to talk about the components of a simple and easy financial advisor marketing plan. You will learn:

-By the way, if you want more specific guidance on how to create your own marketing strategy, download this e-book which contains what may be considered a financial advisor marketing plan template.
+By the way, if you want more specific guidance on how to create your own marketing strategy, download this e-book.
+It contains what may be considered a financial advisor marketing plan template.
 It also explains how you can execute a marketing strategy customized to your specific style as a financial advisor or planner, which will hopefully lead to new clients.

 Why simple marketing plans for financial advisors work better than complicated ones

 The first point I want to make about building a financial adviser marketing plan is I want to just knock down the fallacy that you need to go in a million different directions and do a lot of different things in order to market your financial advisor practice successfully and find new clients.
 This is a difficult thing because as financial advisers, I think you are all in the mindset of diversification and not putting all your eggs in one basket.

 This is a one stock portfolio, financial advisors.